srechallenge/SREChallenge/readme.md

 ## Challenge
-1. Create an instance of a web server that serves a static page via SSL with a redirect from 80 to 443
-..
-I chose to use vagrant to build the webserver vm using the Ansible provisioner
+1. Create an instance of a web server that serves a static page via SSL with a redirect from 80 to 443 **I chose to use vagrant to build the webserver vm using the Ansible provisioner

 2. Secure Server via a firewall to only expose ports 80 and 443
 ..
 There are two interfaces on the VM, eth0 which I consider a managemnet network has ssh enabled for administration, eth1 which is the public interface is allowing only ports 80 and 443 enabled.